plapointe6/EspMQTTClient/README.md

 }
 ```

-See "Esp8266MQTTClient.ino" for the complete exemple.
+See "SimpleMQTTClient.ino" for the complete exemple.